Dubai is one of the seven emirates that the United Arab Emirates is made of.

-Terrorist are still issuing statements threatening to attack the Gulf region.
-These attacks could be carried out on military, oil, transportation and aviation interests as well as crowded places such as restaurants, hotels, beaches, shopping centres and mosques.
+Terrorists are still issuing statements threatening to attack the Gulf region.
+These attacks could be carried out on military, oil, transportation and aviation interests as well as crowded places such as restaurants, hotels, beaches, shopping centers, and mosques.
 Make sure that you are aware of your surroundings at all times.

 SCAMS RISK : LOW

 Since this country is known to be rich and prosperous, there are almost no scams in this territory.
-Avoid scammers in shopping malls who will try to get you to answer some questions in order to win a prize.
-They do this in order to sell a travel package to you.
+Avoid scammers in shopping malls who will try to get you to answer some questions to win a prize.
+They do this to sell a travel package to you.

 WOMEN TRAVELERS RISK : LOW

-Female travelers are faced with the same amount of risk as they do when traveling to European cities, Canada, USA or Australia.
-Take normal precaution measures and avoid going to dark areas and walking down the streets late at night.
+Female travelers are faced with the same amount of risk as they do when traveling to European cities, Canada, the USA or Australia.
+Take normal precaution measures and avoid going too dark areas and walking down the streets late at night.